Running the Pipeline¶

 model = OpenAIModel(model="gpt-4.1")

-# Attack prompts (from Stage 1)
+# Attack prompts (from Stage 1). stream_model_responses reads the

 attack_data = [